NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

 ### 1. Preventing Deadlocks with `ConfigureAwait(false)`

 - **Improvement:** Use `ConfigureAwait(false)` to prevent deadlocks when the code doesn’t need to resume on the original synchronization context.
+Only for coding Libraries and not UI dependent Apps

     ```csharp
     public async Task<string> GetCatImageAsync()